openstack/networking-sfc/doc/source/system_design and_workflow.rst

 of Neutron ports to get the desired service treatment from the Service Function running on the VMs.

-A separate "OVS Driver and Agent" specification [2]_ will describe in more detail on the design consideration of the Driver, Agent, and how to set up the classification rules on the OVS to identify different flows and how to set up the OVS forwarding table.
+A separate `OVS Driver and Agent specification <http://docs.openstack.org/developer/networking-sfc/portchain-ovs-driver-agent.html>`_ will describe in more detail on the design consideration of the Driver, Agent, and how to set up the classification rules on the OVS to identify different flows and how to set up the OVS forwarding table.
 In the reference implementation, the OVS Driver